centreon/centreon-documentation/versioned_docs/version-21.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 #### Checking the resources' states

-You can monitor the cluster's resources in real time using the `crm_mon` command:
+You can monitor the cluster's resources in real time using the `crm_mon -fr` command:

 <Tabs groupId="sync">
 <TabItem value="RHEL 8 / Oracle Linux 8" label="RHEL 8 / Oracle Linux 8">